adstads1/Earthquake-Prediction-Project-V2/README.md

 * MySQL - To store the historical earthquake dataset and predicted earthquake information.
 * Power BI - To extract the data from MySQL database and visualise additional trends and patterns of earthquakes.

-Within this Jupyter notebook, I have gone through the Data Science pipeline and also implemented a Machine learning model. <br> Within this notebook, for the prediction of an earthquake, I have used:
+Within this Jupyter notebook I have gone through the Data Science pipeline, implemented a Machine learning model and have further undertaken hyperparameter tuning. <br> Within this notebook, for the prediction of an earthquake, I have used:
 - A Standard scaler to scale the features to unit variance.
 - A Multivarient Linear Regression model with depth and time as the features.
 - Simple evaluation techniquestion which will be useful for hyperparameter tuning.